adi-bhatl-1998/explanation-of-medical-reports-to-patients/README.md

 the doctors to a patient with as much ease as possible

 The plan is to test out multiple llm which are trained on medical data , create an agent type of interface to communicate with the patients query , although I would like to be able to input the report image itself to the llm , the first functionality will be to input the patient text query  and receive the output from the llm .
-I beleive this kind of system can be deloyed for each doctor's where in it captures the doctors style of treatment , like personalized doctor report explanation or report explanation based on each kind of tests whichever is more suitable .

-will deploy it in the form of simple user interface that takes the input , and returns the output.
+I beleive this kind of system can be deloyed for each doctor's where in it captures the doctors style of treatment , like personalized doctor report explanation or report explanation based on each kind of tests whichever is more suitable . will deploy it in the form of simple user interface that takes the input , and returns the output.

+functionality :
+1 the first functionality will be to input the patient text query  and receive the output from the llm 2 able to input the report image itself to the llm
+3 Language translation just like how its enabled in Kissan gpt 4 research about the real word deployement problems that can effect the adoption of such a model

 Models under consideration:
 https://huggingface.co/medicalai/ClinicalBERT/discussions